Universal-Omega/DiscordNotifications/README.md

 ## Language Support

 This extension supports language localisation.
-Notifications are being sent in the language set to your localSettings.php file in the variable wgLanguageCode.
+Notifications are being sent in the language set to your localSettings.php file in the variable `$wgLanguageCode`.

 Want to translate this extension to your language?
-Just visit [translatewiki.net](https://translatewiki.net/wiki/Special:Translate/mwgithub-discordnotifications) and follow the guides! :)
+Just visit [translatewiki.net](https://translatewiki.net/wiki/Special:Translate/mwgithub-mediawiki-universalomega-discordnotifications) and follow the guides! :)

 ## Upgrading extension